-Temporarily restricted: Temporarily restricted net assets consist of assets that are subject to grantor or donor-imposed stipulations that require the passage of time or the occurrence of a specified event (actions by the Organization).
-When the donor restriction expires, the temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statements of activities and changes in net assets as net assets released from restrictions.
+Temporarily restricted: Temporarily restricted net assets are those assets subject to donor-imposed restrictions that will be satisfied by the actions of the Organization or the passage of time.
+When the donor restriction expires, the temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statements of activities as net assets released from restrictions.
 The temporarily restricted description requires the Organization to use state funding for the benefit of educating students enrolled in the Organization's schools.
-Compliance with this requirement allows the Organization to use these funds for any allowable school purpose to further educate its students.
+At fiscal year-end, temporarily restricted net assets represent the food service fund, which must be used for future food service activities; state funds, that may be used in the following fiscal years; and any unspent state foundation monies and other private foundation monies.

 Permanently restricted: Permanently restricted net assets consist of net assets required to be maintained in perpetuity with only the income to be used for the Organization's charter school activities due to grantor donor-imposed restrictions.
-The Organization had no permanently restricted net assets at June 30, 2017 and 2016.
+The Organization had no permanently restricted net assets at June 30, 2018 and 2017.

-Cash and cash equivalents: For financial statement purposes, the Organization considers all highly liquid investment with an original maturity of three months or less to be cash and cash equivalents.
+Cash and cash equivalents: For financial statement purposes, the Organization considers all highly liquid investments with an original maturity of three months or less to be cash and cash equivalents.

 Due from government agencies: Due from government agencies is comprised of amounts due from state and pass-through grants from the TEA.
-Due from state consists of underpayments for the foundation school program made to the Organization from TEA.
+Due from state consists of underpayments from the foundation school program made to the Organization from TEA.
 Eligible expenditures incurred in excess of grant fund reimbursements are recorded as due from pass-through grants from TEA.
 Any of the government funding sources may, at their discretion, request reimbursement for expenses or return of funds, or both, as a result of any noncompliance with the terms of the grant or contract.
 The Organization has never experienced any losses due to nonpayment, none are expected and, therefore, an allowance for doubtful accounts has not been established.